shanth1/https-gateway/README.md

 ---

-## 🛠️ Advanced Use Case: Proxying to a Non-Docker Service
+## 🛠️ Advanced Use Case

+> Proxying to a Non-Docker Service

 ### Scenario 1: Proxying to a service running on the same host machine